 A common issue that causes pain for skiers is using a boot with the wrong kind of flex.
-The flex rating on a boot determines how stiff or relaxed the tongues feel when you lean your shins into them.
+The flex rating on a boot determines the stiffness of the boot, or how stiff or relaxed the tongues feel when you lean your shins into them.
 A lower flex rating means the boot will offer a lot of give and a higher rating means stiffer boots, and your shins will be met with a lot of resistance.

 It may seem on the surface that a higher flex rating will always be more painful on the shins, but that isn’t quite true.
 Although a flex rating that is too high will make your shins feel like they are hitting a brick wall every time you bend your knees, a flex rating that is too low will allow your shins to collapse forward, gain momentum, and then eventually hit what feels like a brick wall when the available forward flex finally runs out.
 A boot with the right amount of flex should gently resist your forward lean, never allowing for too much forward acceleration while bringing your shins to a smooth and comfortable halt.

 Kids’ boots will generally have a softer flex, with a rating in the 50 to 70 range.
 Most women need boots with a flex rating that is within the 70 to 110 range.
 Most men need boots with a flex rating that is within the 90 to 130 range.

 So where should your boots fall within their range?
 These are the three most important factors in making that determination: skiing style, height, and body weight.

 - Skiing Style: Beginners and very laid-back skiers should be near the bottom of their appropriate range.
 Intermediates and laid-back experts should be in the middle of their appropriate range.
 Ambitious intermediates and experts who ski challenging terrain should be near the top of their appropriate range.